 Knowledge is power.
 Now that you understand the difference between cloud-native solutions and virtualized appliances, are you ready to transform traditional video preparation and delivery architectures?
 Harmonic has one of the only cloud-native offerings on the market.
 Click here for more information.

-– Ludovic Pertuisel, Senior Platform Manager, VOS, Harmonic
+– Ludovic Pertuisel, Senior Platform Manager of VOS at Harmonic